django/.github/profile/README.md

 > The web framework for perfectionists with a deadline.

-We use GitHub here for managing source code and contributions via pull request.
+Let's go!
 Here are some useful links to get you started:

 * [The Django project home page][homepage].
 * [The awesome docs for the current version][docs].